 While we will cover a lot of material in this course, we may not cover an organism or evolutionary topic that is of most interest to you.
-In order to enrich the material we learn in lectures, students will construct their own review of an organism/evolutionary topic.
-This project will be scaffolded throughout the semester, with: 1) selection of topic, 2) Outline and Annotated Bibliography, 3) Meeting with Dr. Hjelmen, 4) peer review, 5) in class review of posters.
+In order to enrich the material we learn in lectures, students will construct their own research proposal for a molecular evolution project.
+This project will be scaffolded throughout the semester and will conclude with a written proposal as well as a final presentation to occur in the last week of class.
 More details and a rubric to follow.